PierreHunout/convert-to-webp-lite/readme.txt

 = What PHP extensions are required? =

-You need either:
+You need:
-* **PHP GD extension** with WebP support, OR
-* **PHP Imagick extension** with WebP support
+* **PHP GD extension** with WebP support

-The plugin will automatically detect and use whichever is available.
-Most modern servers have at least one of these installed.
+The plugin will automatically detect if GD is available with WebP support.
+Most modern servers have this extension installed by default.

 = Can I convert existing images in my media library? =